 Quercetin rich herbs like dill, cilantro, and Mexican oregano pose another problem.
 Sure they’re concentrated, but you may be consuming 1 or 2 grams per serving, not 100 grams.

-This is why the richest sources aren’t necessarily the best.
+This is why the richest natural sources aren’t necessarily the best.
 Even more important is how feasible they are to consume in high amounts.

 What is quercetin?

 Named after the Quercus (oak) tree in which it was first discovered, quercetin is a type of flavonoid prevalent throughout the plant kingdom.
 Aside from having potent antioxidant activity, it is being researched for potential health benefits including anti-inflammation, anti-allergy, asthma relief, longevity through the mimicking of calorie restriction, cholesterol lowering, and cancer research.
 (2) (3) (4) (5) (6) (7)

 While it may have some vasodilator and antiplatelet effects, one of the things it’s touted most for – blood pressure – has some of the flimsiest evidence among the researched topics.
 (8)